-Overall, I think the NOBULL Canvas Trainer is a good shoe for heavy lifting and daily wear, but it does fall short in some areas like tackling serious CrossFit workouts.
-The thick canvas upper is durable and the rubber sole provides a nice level of stability and traction on a variety of surfaces.
+Overall, I think the NOBULL Canvas Trainer is a good shoe for heavy lifting, but it does fall short in some areas like tackling serious CrossFit sessions.
+I’ll elaborate further on this below.

 On the market for new cross-training shoes?
 Check out my TF2 Cross-Training Shoe Calculator.
-This calculator matches your preferences with the best shoes for your needs best.
-Every model featured has been tested by me!
+This calculator matches your preferences with the best shoes for your needs.

 Who Should Invest In the NOBULL Canvas Trainer?